PORCELAIN 101 - INTRODUCING ONE OF THE EARLIEST MAN-MADE STONES

 The origin of porcelain goes back to the Tang dynasty (618-907) in China.
-A specific mixture of kaolinite, which is a clay material normally composed of feldspar, silica, and mineral oxides, and petuntse, which is a historic Chinese term for a feldspathic rock, was fired in a kiln at extremely high temperatures to produce a dense, hard, glazed material that made it water and stain resistant.
+A specific mixture of kaolinite (a clay-like material normally composed of feldspar, silica, and mineral oxides) and petuntse (a historic Chinese term for a feldspathic rock) was fired in a kiln at extremely high temperatures to produce a dense, hard, glazed material that made it water and stain resistant.

 Nowadays, porcelain and ceramic are used interchangeably.
-The English word ‘ceramic’ derives from ‘keramos’ meaning pottery in Greek.
-However, the origin of it lays in Sanskrit and means ‘to burn’ describing the process of firing the tiles in an oven under high temperatures making them hard enough to withstand the elements.
+The English word ‘ceramicʼ derives from ‘keramosʼ meaning ‘potteryʼ in Greek.
+However, its origin is found in Sanskrit and means ‘to burnʼ, describing the process of firing the tiles in an oven under high temperatures, making them hard enough to withstand the elements.

-Porcelain slabs are coated with a pigmented glaze using the latest inkjet technology which allows them to look just like natural stone, for example, marble, limestone, any other stone or even concrete.
-There really is no limit to what kind of look manufacturers can produce using computers and inkjet technology.
+Modern porcelain slabs are coated with a pigmented glaze using the latest inkjet technology, which allows them to look just like natural stone, such as marble and limestone, or even concrete.
+There really is no limit to what kind of look manufacturers can accomplish using computers and inkjet technology.

-The slabs can come both matte and polished, are available in many sizes up to 5×10 feet and range from 3mm to 20mm.
+The slabs are available both matte and polished, come in sizes up to 5×10 feet, and range in width from 3mm to 20mm.
 Porcelain should only be installed by professional fabricators with certified tools as it requires precision in handling.

 Last but not least, porcelain is environmentally friendly and recyclable as it is made of 100% natural, clay-based materials.

-Porcelain is low maintenance, and cleaning is very simple.
-It has a waterproof surface and stays cleaner longer because it does not have pores for bacteria to grow and
+Porcelain is low maintenance and very easy to clean.
+It has a waterproof surface and stays cleaner longer because it does not have pores for bacteria to grow in.